LotusOak/LotusOak/README.md

 ### Hi there 👋

-The Lotus Oak Foundation is dedicated to supporting projects that promote human thriving.
+The Lotus Oak Foundation is a Not-for-Profit Organization dedicated to supporting projects that promote human thriving.

 <!--
 **LotusOak/LotusOak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.